Alpine skiing-Olympic champion Goggia wins Lake Louise downhill | Sports-Games

 Alpine skiing-Olympic champion Goggia wins Lake Louise downhill

-Italy's Olympic champion Sofia Goggia won the women's World Cup downhill in Lake Louise on Friday ahead of American Breezy Johnson and Austria's Mirjam Puchner.
-Goggia, who last season won the downhill crystal globe for a second time, posted a time of one minute 46.95 seconds at the Canadian ski resort west of Calgary to secure her ninth World Cup downhill win.
+Italy's Olympic champion Sofia Goggia turned in a near perfect run to claim the opening women's Alpine World Cup downhill of the season on Friday ahead of American Breezy Johnson and Austria's Mirjam Puchner.
+Goggia, who last season won the downhill crystal globe for a second time, posted a time of one minute 46.95 seconds at the Canadian ski resort crossing almost a second and a half clear of Johnson to secure her ninth World Cup downhill win.

+"I also know tomorrow is going to be another race."
+After two days of high temperatures and wet snow, the cold and sunny skies returned to Lake Louise allowing the first of back-to-back downhills which will be followed on Sunday by the season opening super-G.

+Johnson, who had third-place finishes in each of the opening four downhill races of the 2020-21 World Cup season, was 1.47 seconds behind while Austria's Puchner completed the podium.
+"I hope she (Goggia) is not unbeatable but that was an incredible run," said Johnson.
+"I felt like today was a really solid run, I expected to be closer to Sofia but she really just put the hammer down and skied incredibly.

-Mikaela Shiffrin, who remains the most recent American woman to win the Lake Louise downhill after her 2017 triumph, finished in 26th place, a distant 3.60 seconds off the pace.
-The women are scheduled to return on Saturday for another downhill followed by a super-G race on Sunday provided the weather conditions are suitable.
+"She didn't beat us all skiing badly, she beat us all skiing really well."
+American double-Olympic champion Mikaela Shiffrin, who remains the most recent American woman to win the Lake Louise downhill after her 2017 triumph, finished in 26th place, a distant 3.60 seconds off the pace.

-Heavy snowfalls last week at Lake Louise wiped out two of the three men's World Cup races.
+"My skiing felt quite good," said Shiffrin.
+"With minimal speed training the last month there are probably some good improvements I can make.
+"I felt like my run was really solid and executed my plan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)